The Royal Marsden’s Oak Paediatric and Adolescent Drug Development Unit

 The unit runs numerous first-in-child and other early phase clinical trials of promising drugs for children and adolescents with cancer.
 These include trials of immunotherapy drugs and ‘targeted’ drugs, which target the genes that enable cancers to grow.

 In some cases, The Royal Marsden is the only UK centre where certain trials are available.
-For example, two-year-old Charlotte Stevenson from Belfast is benefitting from a targeted drug being trialled at The Royal Marsden.
+For example, three-year-old Charlotte Stevenson from Belfast is benefitting from a targeted drug being trialled at The Royal Marsden.

 Charlotte was just 14 weeks old when she was diagnosed with infantile fibrosarcoma at her local hospital in Belfast.
 A chest x-ray showed she had a tumour measuring nine centimetres in her lung.
 Following a biopsy she ended up in Intensive Care for 10 days.
 Her mum Esther said: